chazlarson/Media-Scripts/Plex/README.md

 ```
 CAST_DEPTH=20                   ### HOW DEEP TO GO INTO EACH MOVIE CAST
 TOP_COUNT=10                    ### PUT THIS MANY INTO THE FILE AT THE END
+ACTORS_ONLY=False               ### ONLY CONSIDER CAST MEMBERS "KNOWN FOR" ACTING
 ```

 `CAST_DEPTH` is meant to prevent some journeyman character actor from showing up in the top ten; I'm thinking of someone like Clint Howard who's been in the cast of many movies, but I'm guessing when you think of the top ten actors in your library you're not thinking about Clint.
 Maybe you are, though, in which case set that higher.

 `TOP_COUNT` is the number of actors to show in the list at the end.

+Every person in the cast list has a "known_for_department" attribute on TMDB.
+If you set `ACTORS_ONLY=True`, then people who don't have "Acting" in that field will be excluded.
+Turning this on may slightly distort results.
+For example, Harold Ramis is the second lead in "Stripes" and "Ghostbusters", but he is primarily known for "Directing" according to TMDB, so if you turn this flag on he doesn't get counted at all.

 ### Usage
 1. setup as above